audioslayer/NanoArcade/README.md

 4. Click "Select ROMs Folder" and choose your device's ROM directory
 5. Click on any console to view and manage your games
 6. Click a game to add/edit box art, or right-click for quick actions
+7. Click the **Top 25** button to see must-have games for that console

 ## Folder Structures